Markov decision process: Policy iteration

 Instead of repeating step two to convergence, it may be formulated and solved as a set of linear equations.
 These equations are merely obtained by making $s = s'$ in the step two equation.
 Thus, repeating step two to convergence can be interpreted as solving the linear equations by relaxation.

 This variant has the advantage that there is a definite stopping condition: when the array $\pi$ does not change in the course of applying step 1 to all states, the algorithm is completed.

 Policy iteration is usually slower than value iteration for a large number of possible states.

 Modified policy iteration

 In modified policy iteration (van Nunen 1976; Puterman & Shin 1978), step one is performed once, and then step two is repeated several times.
 Then step one is again performed once and so on.

 Prioritized sweeping

 In this variant, the steps are preferentially applied to states which are in some way important – whether based on the algorithm (there were large changes in $V$ or $\pi$ around those states recently) or based on use (those states are near the starting state, or otherwise of interest to the person or program using the algorithm).

+Computational complexity

+Algorithms for finding optimal policies with time complexity polynomial in the size of the problem representation exist for finite MDPs.
+Thus, decision problems based on MDPs are in computational complexity class P. However, due to the curse of dimensionality, the size of the problem representation is often exponential in the number of state and action variables, limiting exact solution techniques to problems that have a compact representation.
+In practice, online planning techniques such as Monte Carlo tree search can find useful solutions in larger problems, and, in theory, it is possible to construct online planning algorithms that can find an arbitrarily near-optimal policy with no computational complexity dependence on the size of the state space.